-- If you are pregnant and HIV negative: you will be offered HIV testing at each of your antenatal clinic visits to ensure that you remain negative.
+- If you are pregnant and your HIV test result is negative, you will be offered HIV testing at each of your antenatal clinic visits to make sure that you remain negative.

-- If you are pregnant and HIV positive: you will be offered HIV treatment and put into an adherence club.
-This club encourages you take HIV treatment properly during your pregnancy, birth, and delivery as well as during breastfeeding.
-Staying on HIV treatment is important because it can prevent your child from being born HIV positive in what is called prevention of mother-to-child transmission.
+- If you are pregnant and your test result is positive, you will be offered HIV treatment and put into an adherence club.
+This club will encourage you to take HIV treatment properly during your pregnancy, birth, and delivery as well as during breastfeeding.
+Staying on HIV treatment is important because it can prevent your child from being born with HIV in what is called prevention of mother-to-child transmission.

 STIs and pregnancy

-Sexually transmitted infections (STIs) in pregnancy can be harmful to your unborn baby or may cause your baby to be born with diseases.
+Sexually transmitted infections (STIs) in pregnancy can be harmful to your unborn baby or may cause your baby to be born with illnesses.

-A test for an STI called syphilis will also be done at your first ANC visit as well as at 34 weeks for all HIV positive and HIV negative women.
+A test for an STI called syphilis will also be done at your first ANC visit as well as at 34 weeks of pregnancy for all HIV-positive and HIV-negative women.

-If the test for syphilis is positive, there is effective treatment to protect you and your baby from being infected.
+If the test for syphilis is positive, there is treatment that works to protect you and your baby from further illness.

-Your partner should also be tested and treated for STIs, and it is advisable that you use condoms to avoid reinfections.
+Your partner should also be tested and treated for STIs, and it is advisable that you use condoms when having sex to avoid reinfections.

-If you are HIV positive and pregnant, or if you are pregnant and do not know your status, you can visit your local clinic or use the Service Finder to find a clinic where you can speak to a healthcare provider.
+If you are HIV positive and pregnant, or if you are pregnant and don’t know your status, you can visit your local clinic or use the Service Finder to find a clinic where you can speak to a healthcare provider.